-- drugs that do not require a prescription (i.e., over the counter drugs), other than insulin - therapeutic appliances or durable medical equipment - prescriptions written for a quantity of medication which exceeds 90 days (only the excess is excluded) - drugs which an eligible participant is to receive without charge from Worker's Compensation laws or any municipal, state, or federal program - "Investigational" or "Experimental" drugs - contraceptive devices - prescribed for appetite suppression and other weight loss products - Compounded drugs that do not contain at least one ingredient that has been approved by the U.S. Food and Drug Administration and requires a prescription order or refill.
-Compounded drugs that are available as a similar commercially available Prescription Drug. - dispensed outside of the United States, except in an Emergency
+- drugs that do not require a prescription (i.e., over the counter drugs), other than insulin - prescription vitamins - charges for injections and injectable drugs (except insulin and glucagon) - Therapeutic appliances or durable medical equipment - prescriptions written for a quantity of medication which exceeds 90 days (only the excess is excluded) - investigational or experimental drugs - oral contraceptives (unless medically necessary) - contraceptive devices - fertility drugs - obesity drugs - drugs which an eligible participant is to receive without charge from Workers' Compensation Laws or any municipal, state, or federal program. - prescribed for appetite suppression and other weight loss products. - Compounded drugs that do not contain at least one ingredient that has been approved by the U.S. Food and Drug Administration and requires a prescription order or refill.
+Compounded drugs that are available as a similar commercially available Prescription Drug - dispensed outside of the United States, except in an Emergency.